zype/zype.github.io/api_docs/video_imports.md

 Parameter | Function | Type
 --------- | -------- | ----
-page      | The page number of records to return (zero indexed).
-Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number q         | A query string for searching for video imports | String status    | Filters the records returned by status.
-Example: created. | String active    | Show active, inactive or all videos Example: true. | String type      | The type of video imports to query.
-Example: hulu, youtube, crunchyroll | String id        | Query for a video import by id | String id!       | Exclude a video import from the query | String video_source_id | Query by video source | String
+page      | The page number of records to return (Example: 1) | Number per_page  | The number of records to return (Example: 10) | Number q         | Filter records by keyword | String status    | Filters the records returned by status.
+Example: created | String active    | Filter by active, inactive, or all records (Example: true) | String type      | Filter records by type (Example: hulu, youtube, crunchyroll) | String id        | Query for a video import by id | String id!       | Exclude records by ID | String video_source_id | Query by video source | String